Am I Undercharging? How to Tell if You’re Underpricing Your MSP Services

 Once you know your labor cost and your tooling cost, you still need to cover the rest of the business: sales, marketing, rent, finance, leadership, billing, and all the stuff that doesn’t directly show up as “client delivery,” but still must be funded for your business to thrive.

-With those totals in hand, you can determine your target gross margin.
 Think of this as the healthy cushion you need after all direct service costs are considered.
 Many MSPs target something in the 40–50% range on managed services, but you should set your own goal based on your growth plans and market conditions.

 Once you’ve done that math, the pricing formula looks like this: